Latest content: Innovation

 The 3rd Biennial Pan-Commonwealth Meeting for Heads of Public Service concluded with a resounding call for more investment in Smart technologies such as artificial intelligence (AI) to enhance planning and decision-making for more efficient and effective public service delivery and achievement of the Sustainable Development Goals (SDG) across the Commonwealth.

-Read news - Commonwealth public service heads root for greater investment in smart technologies to enhance public service delivery
+Read news - Commonwealth public service heads advocate for smart tech investment

 The Commonwealth Secretary-General, the Rt Hon Patricia Scotland KC, is supporting the growth of digital technology, with a particular focus on artificial intelligence (AI).
 The Secretariat is doing its part to accelerate progress with citizens in its 56 member states.